s-kawara/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L03_Modify_views.md

     editable or meant to be inactive.
 Inactive is used in the Common Data Service to mark records as soft deleted as an alternate to physically deleting the records.

 5. You will add the Created On field back to the view.
-Click on the **+ Add Column** button located on the top right of the view.
+Click on the **+ View column** button located on the top right of the view.

 6. Select All and then select **Created On**.